exoplatform/exo-documentation/docs/Administration.rst

 Synchronization report
 ```````````````````````
-Even the updated made on bound groups are tracked in the binding reporting.
+Even the updates made on bound groups are tracked in the binding reporting.
 In fact an entry is added per space/group for the synchronization.
-Each time a change in made on a bound group,
+Each time a change is made on a bound group,
 this entry is updated:
+-  The start date corresponds to the fist update made on the group after the binding
--  The start and end dates are updated with the group's change date
+-  The end date is updated each time a change is made on the group
 -  The number of removed users is incremented by 1 if a user has been removed from the group by an administrator
    (The removal from the group could only be done singularly i.e. only one user per action)
 -  The number of added users is increased if some users were added to the bound group by an administrator